|

 improvement.
 Some of his efforts to bring new crops to the British

-colonies will be described.
+colonies was described.
 Some of the social and historical consequences

-of plant introduction will then be considered in more detail.
-The
+of plant introduction was then considered in more detail.
+The lecture

 Top